mikiec84/hubot-moxtra/README.md

 ## Deploying

-Get a NodeJS server, upload your myhubot to the server and run:
+Get a NodeJS server, upload your hubot to the server and run:

     % HUBOT_MOXTRA_CLIENTID=your_client_id HUBOT_MOXTRA_SECRET=your_secret bin/hubot -a moxtra

+If you created the Environment Variables in the .env file you just need to run the following command:

+    % bin/hubot -a moxtra

 If you are using [Pivotal][pivotal] you can run the following commands: